 Using a piece of cardboard cut to 18″ one way and 23″ inches the other (the width of my skirt piece after I double-hemmed it), I first cut the width (23″) and then cut the length (18″).
 I was able to get three 18″ pieces from the full width of the tulle, so I had a lot of sheets to work with.
 The length of the tulle will depend on the height of your child.

-I sewed up the bodice in pieces because I had never worked with velvet before and wanted to be overly careful.
-I sewed up the sides first, using a 1/2 inch seam, and then sewed along the edge of the velvet (the sweetheart neckline and straps), using about 1/8 inch seam allowance.
+Never having worked with velvet before, I went slow and I sewed up the sides first, using a 1/2 inch seam.
+I then sewed along the edge of the velvet (the sweetheart neckline and straps), using about 1/8 inch seam allowance.
 This is going to be covered by the smaller ribbon, so I didn’t care that it wasn’t pretty.

-After securing the ribbons at the top of the bodice, I did the same thing for the bottom.
+Once the ribbons were secured at the top of the bodice, I did the same thing for the bottom of our Princess Anna dress up costume.
 First, I stitched the blue satin and velvet together and then attached the ribbons, one side at a time.
 I cut each side of the “V,” making sure to use enough ribbon to overlap the edge and fold it under.

-I cut it out and glued it with Aleene’s Tacky Glue and let it sit for about 30 minutes while I worked on the next steps.
+I cut it out and glued it with this glue and let it sit for about 30-minutes while I worked on the next steps.
 I glued it first because I thought that the felt would move around a lot on the velvet.

-After the glue was dry, I stitched it “lazy crafter style,” which means that I just stitched straight down the middle of the thing.
+After the glue was dry, I stitched it “lazy crafter style,” which means that I just stitched straight down the middle.
 For those of you with embroidery or applique skills (or machines), embroider your little crafty hearts out.
-And just know that I am green with envy.

 The top “special layers” were next and those I used to add visual appeal to the skirt front.